 How to pay

 When we arrange the funeral with you, we’ll issue you with a full written estimate itemising our costs, and those of third parties that we’ll be paying on your behalf, such as crematorium and newspaper fees.
 In most cases, we will request payment of these third party fees prior to the funeral.
-In certain circumstances, such as when the Limited Funeral Package or Direct Cremation Package have been selected, we request that the full amount be paid prior to the funeral.
+In certain circumstances, we request that the full amount be paid prior to the funeral.
 Our terms of business are listed in more detail in our Standardised Price List.

 For all outstanding balances, we’ll then issue a funeral account after the funeral and payment is due within 7 days by cash, cheque, debit or credit card or bank transfer.